LORAN

 The AN/APN-4 was an airborne LORAN receiver used into the 1960s.
 It was built in two parts to match the UK's Gee system, and could be swapped with Gee in a few minutes.

 LORAN (Long Range Navigation) (Note: According to some sources, this originally stood for "Loomis Navigation System", or LRN, before being backronymed to LORAN.) was a hyperbolic radio navigation system developed in the United States during World War II.
-It was similar to the UK's Gee system but operated at lower frequencies in order to provide an improved range up to 1500 miles with an accuracy of tens of miles.
+It was similar to the UK's Gee system, but operated at lower frequencies in order to provide an improved range up to 1,500 miles (2,400 km) with an accuracy of tens of miles.
 It was first used for ship convoys crossing the Atlantic Ocean, and then by long-range patrol aircraft, but found its main use on the ships and aircraft operating in the Pacific theater during World War II.

-LORAN, in its original form, was an expensive system to implement, requiring a cathode ray tube (CRT) display and a well trained operator.
+LORAN, in its original form, was an expensive system to implement, requiring a cathode ray tube (CRT) display and a well-trained operator.
 This limited use to the military and large commercial users.
 Automated receivers became available in the 1950s, but the same improved electronics also opened the possibility of new systems with higher accuracy.
-The U.S. Navy began development of Loran-B, which offered accuracy on the order of a few tens of feet, but ran into significant technical problems.
-The U.S. Air Force worked on a different concept, Cyclan, which offered longer range than LORAN and accuracy of hundreds of feet.
-When the Air Force turned their attention to inertial navigation, the Navy took over Cyclan and renamed it Loran-C. The U.S. Coast Guard took over operations of both Loran systems in 1958.
+The United States Navy began development of Loran-B, which offered accuracy on the order of a few tens of feet, but ran into significant technical problems.
+The United States Air Force worked on a different concept, Cyclan, which offered longer range than LORAN and accuracy of hundreds of feet.
+When the Air Force turned their attention to inertial navigation systems, the Navy took over Cyclan and renamed it Loran-C. The United States Coast Guard took over operations of both LORAN systems in 1958.

 Despite the dramatically improved performance of Loran-C, LORAN, now known as Loran-A (or "Standard LORAN"), would become much more popular during this period.
 This was due largely to the large numbers of surplus Loran-A units released from the Navy as ships and aircraft replaced their sets with Loran-C. The widespread introduction of inexpensive microelectronics during the 1960s caused Loran-C receivers to drop in price dramatically, and Loran-A use began to rapidly decline.
 The Loran-A transmitter network was slowly dismantled starting in the 1970s; it remained active in North America until 1980 and the rest of the world until 1985.
-A Japanese chain remained on the air until May 9th, 1997, and a Chinese chain was still listed as active as of 2000.
+A Japanese chain remained on the air until May 9, 1997, and a Chinese chain was still listed as active as of 2000.

 Loran-A used two frequency bands, at 1.85 and 1.95 MHz.
-These same frequencies were used by radio amateurs, in the amateur radio 160-meter band, and amateur operators were under strict rules to operate at reduced power levels to avoid interference; depending on their location and distance to the shore, U.S. operators were limited to maximums of 200 to 500 watts during the day and 50 to 200 watts at night.
+These same frequencies in the 160-meter band were used by amateur radio operators, and they were under strict rules to operate at reduced power levels to avoid interference; depending on their location and distance to the shore, U.S. operators were limited to maximums of 200 to 500 watts during the day and 50 to 200 watts at night.